Glossary of Telescope Terms:

 Newtonian Telescope: Using a parabolic primary and flat mirror to direct the light out of the side of the tube to the eyepiece.
 These are usually low focal ratio telescopes, ideal for DSOs.
 The Dobsonian Telescope employs the Newtonian optical layout.

 Object Glass, OG: This is the large lens at the front of a refractor.
 It collects and focuses the light that is examined by the eyepiece.
 In achromatic telescopes it comprises a doublet lens made of crown glass and flint glass.
 ED scopes have doublets made of Extra-Low Dispersion glass.
 Apochromatic telescopes have a three element triplet lens, for superb colour correction.
+Beware that some telescope sellers refer to all ED telescopes as Apochromatic (Strictly speaking, they are not).

 Pillar: A stout tube (sometimes on tripod legs and sometimes filled with concrete set into the floor) upon which the mounting head is mounted.
 More solid, and sturdy than a tripod, permanent pillars are sunk into the ground and remains separate from the floor of an observatory to avoid vibrations.